ayshwaryas/ddqc_source/readme.md

   - config - constants and paths.
 More on that in running instructions
 - figures_code/ - code used to create figures for the paper
   - annotation_comparison.R - finds difference between PanglaoDB annotations and author provided annotations and calculates accuracy.
-  - config.R - imports and paths.
-More on that in running instructions
+  - config.R - imports and paths
   - count_cells.R - counts total human and mouse cells
   - ddqc_vs_paper.R - compares ddqc results vs. paper results in TM
   - examples_search_new_joint_pg.R - searches for unique clusters (compared to standard cutoff)